BEST Cambodia Cruise Deals (2023 + 2024): Cheap & Discount Cruises to Cambodia - Cruise Critic

 Explore North America with American Queen Voyages and enjoy up to 20% Early Booking Savings on select voyages in 2023.
 Plus, pay-in-full at the time of reservation and receive an additional 5% Advance Payment Savings.
 To book, call (833) 992-2466.
 Offer ends January 1, 2023.Read More

-Cruise Critic can help you find affordable cruise deals to Cambodia.
-Choose from the best cruise deals and specials for Cambodia cruises.
-Save up to 10% on last minute Cambodia cruises.
-For the best cruise deals, it’s best to book far in advance of your trip.
-Popular time cruise deals are released is during wave season (January - March).

-Popular Cambodia cruises often sail to Hanoi, Ho Chi Minh City, Phnom Penh and Siem Reap during their cruise itinerary.
-Cambodia cruises could leave from Hanoi and Ho Chi Minh City.
-Most commonly, Cambodia cruises sail for 10-14 Days days.
+Popular Cambodia cruises often sail to Bangkok, Ho Chi Minh City, Phnom Penh, Cai Be and Siem Reap during their cruise itinerary.
+Cambodia cruises could leave from Laem Chabang, Bangkok, Hanoi and Ho Chi Minh City.
+Most commonly, Cambodia cruises sail for 6-9 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.